ACOM / Study / Units / C7241C Counselling Practicum III

 Notes

 Counselling spinal unit.
-80% attendance at the facilitation is required for this unit.
+Attendance at the facilitation is required for this unit, including compulsory attendance at the in person practicum days.
 No recordings will be available.

 Schedule